• Skip to primary navigation

 And for dessert with your brunch, try these delicious butter braid pastries, sticky buns, cinnamon coffee cake, or shoofly pie.

-Another popular Amish breakfast recipe is Sausage Gravy for Biscuits.
+Another popular Amish breakfast recipe is Sausage Gravy with Biscuits.

 one slice of meat, cheese, and egg breakfast casserole, and a fork on a plate